 Surface Water Management

 Over the last thirty years the role of the federal, state, and local stormwater regulations has been to provide minimum standards for the treatment and discharge of stormwater runoff.
 These regulations lay out the frame work for Covington's SWM Section.
 In 1987, Congress, under the authority of the Clean Water Act, created the NPDES program.
 This program requires all public entities that own and operate a stormwater conveyance system to obtain a permit for their stormwater discharges.
 The main goal of the NPDES program is to effectively prohibit non-stormwater discharges into "waters of the state" and to reduce the discharge of pollutants into the stormwater conveyance system.
 Washington State Department of Ecology was tasked with creating and enforcing a Phase I Permit for larger Cities and Counties and a Phase II Permit for small jurisdictions like Covington.
-Ecology developed the final Phase II Permit and on January 17, 2007 the Western Washington Phase II Stormwater Permit was issued to 80 Cities and 5 Counties in Western Washington.

 The Phase II Permit is divided into five main program elements: